 Childcare Facility Manager

 A childcare worker's primary job responsibility is looking after clients' children when they're unavailable.
 Workers also often plan educational activities to engage the children's minds, bodies and creative energy.
-According to the BLS, the job outlook for childcare workers is about average compared to other occupations during the 2014-2024 decade, with 5% expected growth in available positions.
-The median annual wage for a childcare worker as of 2015 is $20,320.
+According to the BLS, the job outlook for childcare workers is slower than average compared to other occupations during the 2018-2028 decade, with a 2% expected growth in available positions.
+The median annual wage for a childcare worker as of 2018 is $23,240.

 Preschool teachers play a pivotal role in children's development.
 They teach children how to interact peacefully and develop basic social skills.
 A childcare management degree program addresses relevant child psychology and early-childhood development topics required for career success as a preschool teacher.
-Job opportunities for preschool teachers are expected to grow at an average rate of 7% from 2014-2024, according to the BLS, which also reported that median salaries for this profession were $28,570 as of 2015.
+Job opportunities for preschool teachers are expected to grow at a faster than average rate of 7% from 2018-2028, according to the BLS, which also reported that median salaries for this profession were $29,780 as of 2018.